-There is a popular detour to a lookout just 300 metres up the trail – but then it’s a kilometre in from there.
+There is a popular detour to a lookout just 300 m up the trail – but then it’s a kilometre in from there.
 Don’t bother with it as the views you’ll be getting are far superior.

-By the time you reach the Saddleback you will have gained 600 metres.
+By the time you reach the Saddleback you will have gained 600 m.
 For many people this is a good turn-around point, especially in late September when the larches put on their spectacular show.
 We missed their glory days by a week or two.

-It’s only 1.6 kilometres (1 mi) to the summit from the Saddleback but you must climb 414 metres (1,358 feet).
-Now that the snow has arrived at higher elevations, I’d recommend bringing ‘icers’ or a light-weight pair of crampons to ease the descent.
+It’s only 1.6 km (1 mi) to the summit from the Saddleback but you must climb 414 m (1,358 feet).
+When the snow arrives at higher elevations, I’d recommend bringing ‘icers’ or a light-weight pair of crampons to ease the descent.

+Within minutes of starting up from the Saddleback, the mountains fill the frame.
+It’s an incredible sight for the next few hours.
 Along the way we leap-frogged with a couple of groups – one from Lebanon and one from Australia so it was fun to see the scene unfold from a visitor’s perspective.

 It’s steady climbing all the way to the summit – with the last 30 minutes completely in snow.
 Stop every so often and savour your surroundings.
 They are truly magnificent.
 Once at the summit, revel in the views – and stay well back from the edge.

 A fast descent